BUSINESS ENERGY

 A few small changes add up to big savings over time.
 Check out our guide to business energy efficiency for more ideas.

-How to find out your business energy usage
+How to calculate business energy usage

 If you don’t know your business’s annual consumption, take these steps: